helium/HIP/0077-solana-parameters.md

 #### Mint Circuit Breakers

 The Mint Circuit Breakers protect the issuance of new tokens.
 We propose that the circuit breaker does not allow more than 5x the epoch amount be minted within a single 24h period.
-Because epoch rewards are automated by Clockwork there should never be a day where more than the normal epoch amount is emitted.
+Because epoch rewards are automated by Clockwork there should never be a day in which more than the normal epoch amount is emitted.
 The initial value of 5 allows bugs to process emissions that might be backed up by a bug.
 There will initially be three Mint Circuit Breakers, one for HNT, one for MOBILE and one for IOT.

 #### Reward Pool Circuit Breaker